ilyalitosh/android-code-style-Java-/README.md

 <a name="reductions"><h2>Reductions</h2></a>

-Abbreviations and abbreviations should be written as words.
+Abbreviations and acronyms should be written as words.
 <br>For example:
 ```java
 // YES